 Back to School Plans for Sam

-I am looking forward to playing a more active role in Syd's school life from September too, and getting to know more parents, teachers and children as well.
-I have already got the majority of Sam's school uniform - I got him the Special Needs pull up school trousers from M&S way back in May when they were on offer.
+I am looking forward to playing a more active role in Syd’s school life from September too.
+Especially getting to know more parents, teachers and her friends as well.
+I’ve already got the majority of Sam’s school uniform.
+I got him the Special Needs pull up school trousers from M&S way back in May when they were on offer.

 I’ve ordered the rest of Sam’s “off the peg” uniform and his bag was kindly sent to us from the team at Sambro.
 The LEGO Batman Movie 3D backpack has an RRP of £18.99 and is an epic 3D Lego Batman one.
 It is 2 bags in 1, so will be ideal for keeping his lunch well away from his PE Kit!
 You can use it as 1 big bag or 2 separate ones (shown below).